-- All included icon images become part of open source, in the public domain, and not proprietary. - The preferred format is 52 x 52, 8-bit/color RGB or RGBA, non-interlaced. - Since plugin icons are used by different themes, it is recommended that a transparent background be used.
-Otherwise some color background that looks good for one theme may not for another. - In order to test a new icon, you have to have write permission in the <cinlib_path>/plugins directory so you may have to become the root user to copy the .png file to the correct location. - If there is currently no theme-specific .png files present, it may be necessary to first create the theme directory in <cinlib_path>plugins as <theme_name> in order to put the .png files in that subdirectory. - Make sure that the ownership and file permissions match the existing directory and files, or the data may not always be accessible. - All ffmpeg icons must begin with ff<plugin_name>.png (Resources window title will still be F...) - For ladspa, check in the <cin_config> directory (\$HOME/.bcast5 normally) and look for the text file \$HOME/.bcast5/ladspa_plugins... for the names of the ladspa libraries which correspond to plugin names where the needed name is the basename of the .so file. - Once you have placed the .png file in the correct spot, you will have to restart Cinelerra to test it. - To submit your .png file for inclusion into a cinelerra branch/version for all to enjoy, it is best to upload it to any datafilehost and notify the community via email with any informative documentation.
+- All included icon images become part of open source, in the public domain, and not proprietary. - The preferred format is 52 x 52, 8-bit/color RGB or RGBA, non-interlaced. - Since plugin icons are used by different themes when none for a specific theme exists, it is recommended that a transparent background be used.
+Otherwise some color background that looks good for one theme may not for another. - In order to test a new icon, you have to have write permission in the <cinlib\path>/plugins directory so you may have to become the root user to copy the .png file to the correct location. - If there is currently no theme-specific .png files present, it may be necessary to first create the theme directory in <cinlib\path>plugins as <theme\name> in order to put the .png files in that subdirectory. - Make sure that the ownership and file permissions match the existing directory and files, or the data may not always be accessible. - All ffmpeg icons must begin with ff\<plugin\name>.png (Resources window title will still be F\...) - Once you have placed the .png file in the correct spot, you will have to restart Cinelerra to test it. - To submit your .png file for inclusion into a cinelerra branch/version for all to enjoy, it is best to upload it to any datafilehost and notify the community via email with any informative documentation.